kreauniv/comp308/source/arithlang.rst

 1. "Core" such as literal numbers, addition, multiplication and reciprocal.

 2. "Sugar" such as subtraction and division.
-The reason we call these as "sugar" is that these can be rewritten in terms of the "Core" terms.
+The reason we call these as "sugar" is that these can be rewritten in terms of the "Core" terms, so that our interpreter will not have to deal with these terms.

 We'll also need to be able to write functions on top of such expressions.